 Rasam is served as a second course in a traditional meal, but for a simple meal, the soup is served over the top of plain white rice.
 If you want a thicker, more robust soup, then look at some of the sambar recipes in this book.

 Rasam should have some bite, but not be exceedingly hot.
-You should be able to taste the sourness of the tamarind, the flavour of the tomatoes, and the subtlety of the spices.
+You should be able to taste the sourness of the tamarind, the flavour of the tomatoes, then the subtlety of the spices.
 This spice mix is included in this collection – it is called rasam masala.

 Despite this popularity and its place in traditional cuisine, I have never seen this on the menu at local restaurants.
 Just why, I don’t know.

 - 1 cup coriander leaves

 - Put toor dal and water into the pressure cooker and bring to a gentle boil, A foam will develop from the lentils, which you should remove with a spoon and discard.
 Continue this process for around 3-4 minutes until no more foam is produced.

 - Reserve ½ cup of the chopped tomatoes and set aside.

 - Add tomatoes, rasam masala, salt, coriander stems, tamarind, jaggery, turmeric and asafoetida.
 Bring to the boil, and pressure cook for 10 minutes.
 Release pressure quickly when done.